Skip to main content

 Extending Booster with Rockets!

-You can extend Booster by creating rockets.
+You can extend Booster by creating rockets (Booster Framework extensions).
 A rocket is just a node package that implements the public Booster rocket interfaces.
-You can use them for many things:
+You can use them for:

-2. Runtime extensions (Not yet implemented): Add new annotations and interfaces, which combined with infrastructure extensions, could implement new abstractions on top of highly requested use cases.
+- Runtime extensions: Add new annotations and interfaces, which combined with infrastructure extensions, could implement new abstractions on top of highly requested use cases.

-So let's start by creating a new package and adding this dependency:`
+So let's start by creating a new package and adding the provider-depdendent dependency as well as the typescript

 mkdir rocket-your-rocket-name-aws-infrastructure